gerardogarnica/aurora-coinly-api/README.md

 1. Open your web browser and navigate to `http://localhost:5000/swagger`.
 2. Use the interactive interface to test various API endpoints.

+## Project Structure

+Aurora Coinly follows the Clean Architecture principles, with the following layers:

+- **Domain**: Contains core entities, value objects, and business rules.
+- **Application**: Includes use cases, DTOs, and application-specific logic.
+- **Infrastructure**: Handles data access, external services, and configurations.
+- **API**: Exposes the RESTful endpoints and integrates the application layer.

 ## Roadmap

 Planned features and improvements include: